TomLous/advent-of-code/2023/src/main/scala/aoc2023/day1/README.md

 **What is the sum of all of the calibration values?**

+Your puzzle answer was `54649`.
+<p class="day-success">Both parts of this puzzle are complete!
+They provide two gold stars: **</p>
+At this point, you should [return to your Advent calendar](/2023) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](1/input).
+If you still want to see it, you can [get your puzzle input](1/input).

 ## Notes